ChrisTimperley/Wallace.jl/doc/manual/tutorials.rst

 variables.
 A few (excellent) tips on improving the performance of general Julia code can be found at: http://docs.julialang.org/en/latest/manual/performance-tips/.

-Solving Numerical Optimisation problems using GAs
+Floating Point Vectors and Numerical Optimisation
 =================================================

 Building on the previous tutorial, in this tutorial we shall be using simple